The VIP Flight

 At a minimum, having a VIP on board would stifle the shenanigans that naturally go on between six young guys who know they may be sharing the same flying coffin.
 The pre-flight briefing added a complication – Today’s VIP was a Reserve General, he did have some authority.

 Captain Amos recognized the General as a well-known screen actor.
 That meant his rank was likely just “Hollywood Rank,” similar to what was bestowed on Ronald Reagan and other actors who didn’t actually serve except for PR and War Bond films.

 Capt.
-Amos knew this guy was probably just another Hollywood Whuffo who never served in the military other than as PR stunt.
-I’m fairly sure the entire crew knew this VIP best for his role as a heroic bomber pilot in a favorite movie.
+Amos knew this guy was probably just another Hollywood Whuffo who never served in the military other than as a PR stunt.
+I’m fairly sure the entire crew knew this VIP best for his role as a heroic bomber pilot in a popular movie of the time.

 He was just one in a long line of Soldiers who served this Republic over the years.
 Both of the General’s grandfathers served in the Civil War, and his father served in combat during the Spanish-American War.
 Raised to understand that if his country called – answering was NOT a matter of choice.
 He passed this on to his own children – His son; a Marine officer was killed on a recon mission in Viet Nam.

 Working in his father’s hardware store as a boy sparked an incredible interest in all things mechanical.
 When Charles Lindbergh made his transatlantic flight, all that mechanical thirst turned to flight.
 He saved the enormous sum of $15 and purchased a 15-min flight from a local pilot.

 That was all it took – he was going to be a Pilot.